dcdevs/angular2-boilerplate/README.md

 * http-server: http-server is a simple, zero-configuration command-line http server.
 It is powerful enough for production usage, but it's simple and hackable enough to be used for testing, local development, and learning.
 * gulp: gulp is a toolkit that helps you automate painful or time-consuming tasks in your development workflow.

+## Project Dependencies

+* zone.js: A Zone is an execution context that persists across async tasks.

 ## Installation

 * babel: npm i -g babel